 Marine science is an interdisciplinary field that employs aspects of biology, chemistry, geology and physical oceanography/atmospheric science toward the study of the ocean environment.
 Lecture, laboratory and field experiences are integrated to provide an outstanding and well-rounded academic program.
 Within marine science, you may choose to concentrate your studies in one of the following areas: marine biology, coastal geology, marine chemistry, atmosphere/ocean dynamics or marine analytical technology.

-You are encouraged to get involved with research or internship experiences, which can help you get into graduate school, get a job, or make contacts in the field.
+You are encouraged to get involved with research or internship experiences, which can help undergraduate students get into graduate school, get a job, or make contacts in the field.
 Each year, approximately 50 students work individually with faculty to complete semester-long independent research projects for credit.
 More than half of these present their findings at state, regional, national, and international scientific conferences - activities usually associated with graduate students.
 Well over 100 students take advantage of off-campus internships locally and around the country, and participate in faculty research outside of the classroom.

 Two major national reports, the Pew Oceans Commission and U.S. Commission on Ocean Policy, have documented the critical importance of marine science to our national health and well-being and called for increased efforts in marine science education, research and funding.
 This is truly an exciting and dynamic time.
 Please take a few moments to check our web pages for additional information and we hope to hear from you.